WWE Rumors: Huge Update On Big Talent Mysteriously Missing From ‘SmackDown Live’

 — Mauro Ranallo (@mauroranallo) March 14, 2017

-The massive winter storm that hit parts of the United States is what was said to have kept him from appearing on TV, but everyone else made.
-Still, WWE said he would be back the following week and fans expected to see and hear Ranallo a couple of days ago on SmackDown.
+The massive winter storm that hit parts of the United States is what was said to have kept him from appearing on TV, but the rest of the announce team still made it.
+WWE said he would be back the following week and fans expected to see and hear Ranallo a couple of days ago on SmackDown.

-Once again, Ranallo was not at the announce table when the show began on Tuesday and Phillips let everyone at home know that he was “sick.”
+Once again, Ranallo was not at the announce table when the show began on Tuesday and Phillips let everyone at home know that Ranallo was “sick.”
 Some wrestling outlets have stated that there is more to the situation at hand, but now, there is an update on his mysterious absence for two shows in a row.

 The Wrestling Observer Newsletter, by way of Wrestling Inc., is reporting that two friends reached out to Dave Meltzer and updated him on Ranallo.
 The WWE announcer is said to be “okay” and that he is actually just “resting up.”